 INSM promotes fair cooperation and respectful dialogue.
 It is on this account that we seek two-way communication with the spheres of politics, science and the public.

 INSM is a cross-sector and cross-party platform and open to everyone who feels committed to the ideas of the social market economy.
 Its work is funded by the employers’ associations of the metal and electrical industries.

 The initiative runs under the GmbH legal form; the full name is INSM – Initiative Neue Soziale Marktwirtschaft GmbH.
-Its address is Georgenstraße 22, Berlin, and it is a subsidiary of Institut der deutschen Wirtschaft Köln Medien GmbH.
+Its address is Georgenstraße 22, Berlin, and it is a subsidiary of Institut der deutschen Wirtschaft Medien GmbH.

-Hubertus Pellengahr has been CEO of INSM since 2010.
+Oliver Zander is INSM's CEO since 2023.
 INSM has an annual budget of about seven million euros.
 It also maintains a research collaboration with the German Economic Institute (IW).

 Public figures function as ambassadors and board members of INSM.
 Their role is that of advisors and initiators, and they are involved in planning and setting the priorities for the agenda of INSM.

 INSM is committed to continuously adapting the model of the social market economy to the challenges and changes it currently faces.
 Key issues associated with these changes are globalisation, demographic change, environmental protection, digitalisation and the knowledge society.
 The social market economy may have proven itself over decades but with regard to future viability, even successful concepts have to be continually reviewed and, as the case may be, updated.
 That is why INSM is committed to reforms in a range of policy areas: